im-smuze/mypage/content/publication/COLING2022_Cross_modal_Contrastive_Attention_Model_for_Medical_Report_Generation - 副本/index.md

 ---
-title: 'Cross-modal Contrastive Attention Model for Medical Report Generation'
+title: 'Multi-scale Superpixel based Hierarchical Attention Model for Brain CT Classification'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here